feldroop/libsais-rs/README.md

 An idiomatic and mostly safe API wrapper for the awesome and _very_ fast library [`libsais`](https://github.com/IlyaGrebnov/libsais) by Ilya Grebnov.

 ⚠️ **Warning:** this crate is not yet battle-tested, there might be bugs.
-The API is still subject to small changes. ⚠️
+The API is still subject to small changes.
+Any kind of feedback and suggestions via the issue tracker are highly approved!⚠️

 ## Features